Sinf-e-Aahan: Episodes 24 (Finale)

-On the Parade day, Rabia leads the LCs on the ground and wins the ‘Sword Of Honour’ as the best student of PMA.
+On the Parade day, Rabia leads the LCs on the ground and wins the Sword of Honour as the best student of PMA.
 As all the LCs have their families and friends at the ceremony, Nathmy meets and congratulates Shehryar Mujahid and his family for his passing out too.
 The LCs write their ‘farewell’ notes on the Dorms notice-board along with their photos in uniform.
 After the ceremony, Rabia hurries to CMH Rawalpindi to see her brother who is already half healed after seeing a strong ‘Captain Rabia’.
 He is delighted to see her so confident.
 Nasar sees her and congratulates her on her achievement and offers to drive her back to PMA.

-We are made to witness each LC’s welcome home coming.
+We are made to witness each LC's welcome home coming.
 We witness each one leaving the stage almost in the same order as we saw them enter the stage one by one with Arzoo being the first and Nathmy the last.
 And as each one salutes her people on behalf of the Pakistan Army, they each mention that they are the first female Army Officer in their community.
-Shaista returns home to see that her fiancé Kaamil has opened a girls school in her name; Pariwesh gets a lavish welcome by her Tribal leader and landlord and witnesses her rifle-shooting & marksmanship skills first hand in front of the entire clan.
+Shaista returns home to see that her fiancé Kaamil has opened a girls school in her name; Pariwesh gets a lavish welcome by her Tribal leader and landlord and witnesses her rifle-shooting and marksmanship skills first hand in front of the entire clan.
 Mahjabeen arrives home to a lavish aristocratic party as she walks in wearing her all-black Pakistan Army Ceremonial Attire.
 Lastly, Nathmy Pereira is seen off at Islamabad Airport to go home to Sri Lanka by the family of her dear ‘Uncle’ Col. Mujahid Saleem.

-Time has flown past a further one year and now we see Kiran walking the grounds of PMA residential areas with an 8 or 9 year-old girl and wheeling a pram carrying new born ‘Taimur’.
-(Usama & Kiran’s own child).